-Haven’t been thinking much about your air conditioner drain until is overflowed, right?
+Haven’t been thinking much about your a/c unit drain until it has overflowed, right?

-First, you needs to asses your drain to see if it even needs to be cleaned.
+First, you need to assess your drain to see if it even needs to be cleaned.

 - Locate your condensate drain, which is a thin PVC pipe that is usually next to the outdoor compressor, fixed on the wall of your home

 - This drain should drip water anytime you use your air conditioner

 - If the drain does not drip when your A/C is in use, then it is probably clogged

 You’ve discovered your A/C Unit drain is clogged.
 Time to go to work!

 - Located in the attic, there is a pipe that leads away from the drain pan

 - Find the threaded plug on this pipe, and pour 6 ounces of white vinegar into it

 - The vinegar will kill the algae, but may take a few hours to do so if the drain is severely clogged